knice/inquiry.ucsc.edu/source/_articles/2020-21/bat-cave-blues.md

 which mimics the fungus, on individual bats.
-Tracking the dust's spread in the caves and to other bats [showed](https://www.nature.com/articles/s41586-018-0720-z) how "cryptic" connections---shared contact with part of the cave or very brief contact with other bats---play a key role in transmission of the fungal pathogen.
+Tracking the dust's spread in the caves and to other bats [showed](https://www.nature.com/articles/s41586-018-0720-z) how "cryptic" connections&mdash;shared contact with part of the cave or very brief contact with other bats&mdash;play a key role in transmission of the fungal pathogen.
 The mechanism is similar to how contact between strangers coming together in planes or subway cars, or in stores or cafes, might spread human pathogens, like the coronavirus in the